At a Glance

 Consortium for Advanced Studies Abroad (CASA)

 The Brown/CASA Chile program is offered by the Consortium for Advanced Studies Abroad, which is comprised of several leading research universities in the US and abroad.
-CASA member institutions are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Johns Hopkins University, Northwestern University, Trinity College Dublin, The University of Pennsylvania, and Vanderbilt University.
+CASA member institutions are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Johns Hopkins University, Northwestern University, Trinity College Dublin, the University of Melbourne, the University of Pennsylvania, and Vanderbilt University.
 Brown/CASA programs currently are offered in Argentina, Chile, Cuba, and Spain.
 Harvard University is the administering institution for the CASA Chile Program.

 Upon the students’ arrival, CASA Chile facilitates a week-long orientation to ensure the students’ transition into Chilean culture both academic and social, is a smooth one, through daily presentations and cultural, practical and academic-related events.

 After the orientation, the CASA representative based in Santiago assists each student to enroll for transfer credit towards their degrees at top local universities.
 Students attend classes with Chilean university students and can choose from a wide variety of classes offered at the Pontificia Universidad Católica de Chile (PUC) and Universidad Diego Portales.
 In the past, students have also taken courses at the Universidad de Chile (UCH).

 While the CASA staff provides individual advising to assist students in their course selection, students may also like to explore a list of possible and suggested courses: